Resource roles

 Resource role Description Important considerations

-Owner Grants all permissions required to manage the Data Hub in CDP including the ability to delete it.
-The user who created the Data Hub automatically gets the Owner role on the scope of that Data Hub.
+Owner Grants all permissions required to manage the Cloudera Data Hub in Cloudera including the ability to delete it.
+The user who created the Cloudera Data Hub automatically gets the Owner role on the scope of that Cloudera Data Hub.

 The Owner role does not grant any cluster-level permissions such as the ability to access or manage a cluster via Cloudera Manager.
-In order to access Data Hubs running within an environment, you need EnvironmentAdmin or EnvironmentUser on the scope of that environment.
+In order to access Cloudera Data Hub clusters running within an environment, you should assign EnvironmentUser to a user or a group on the scope of that environment.

 Classic cluster resource roles